mathewgomas-alfred/mathewgomas.io/user_manual/autosave.rst

 A hidden named autosave file will look like ``.myimage.kra-autosave.kra``.

-By default, named AutoSave files are hiden.
+By default, named AutoSave files are hidden.
 Named AutoSave files are placed in the same folder as the file you were working on.

 If you start Krita again after it crashed and try to open your original file, Krita will ask you whether to open the AutoSave file instead:

 .. image:: /images/autosave_named_restore.png

 If you choose "no", the AutoSave file will be removed.
-The work done since the last time you saved your file yourself is lost and cannot be retrieved.
+The work that has been done since the last time you saved your file yourself will be lost and cannot be retrieved.

 If you choose "yes", the AutoSave file will be opened, then removed.
 The file you have open will have the name of your original file.
 The file will be set to Modified, so the next time you try to close Krita, Krita will ask you whether you want to save the file.
 If you choose No, your work is irretrievably gone.
 It cannot be restored.